 How Long Does it Take to Get a California Nursing License?

 Licensure in California can be a long, time-consuming process.
 Processing times vary based on how long it takes for the board to receive and review documents from schools, agencies, and other states or countries.
-The estimated processing time can be anywhere from 10 - 16 weeks for an initial license and 2 - 8 weeks for license renewal.
+The estimated processing time for an initial license can take anywhere from 10 - 12 weeks for an initial license.
 However, we’ve seen this process take up to 6 months!
+License renewal can be completed online within 72 hours or by mail which can take 6-8 weeks.

 For the latest estimates, see their processing times page at the following address: